 - Complete two fingerprint cards as part of a criminal background check

 - Become licensed within two years of beginning a Pharmacy Technician program.
-If this hasn’t been completed, the state of Utah will require the student to redo their 180 hours of externship experience.
+If this hasn’t been completed, the state of Utah will require the student to redo their 180 hours of externship experience, or 240 hours for those in the advanced program.

 Please Note: Any misdemeanor or felony conviction on record may negatively impact your chances of being accepted into the program, being placed on an externship site, obtaining a Pharmacy Technician professional license and obtaining employment in a healthcare setting.
 If you have a felony conviction within the last five years or any type of drug conviction, you will not be accepted into the program, nor will you be eligible to obtain a Pharmacy Technician license.